 "Building Trust through Civil Discourse" is a half-day (4 hour) workshop provided by NICD's Next Generation Program.

-Developed by Ted Celeste, former Ohio State Representative, and presently the Director of State Programs for The National Institute for Civil Discourse, this workshop has been co-facilitated by a Republican and Democrat legislator in fifteen states over the past four years.
-The main mission of the workshop is to provide legislators with an opportunity to explore the benefits of improving the level of civil discourse in their state’s legislature and more effectively work across the aisle.
-“Building Trust through Civil Discourse” is an energizing, legislator-led program that aims to improve a culture where discourse and collaboration typify public policy development.
+Developed by Ted Celeste, former Ohio State Representative, and presently the Director of State Programs for The National Institute for Civil Discourse, this workshop has been co-facilitated by a Republican and Democrat legislator in 26 workshops in 16 states over the past 6 years.
+The main mission of the workshop is to provide legislators with an opportunity to explore the benefits of improving the level of civil discourse in their state's legislature and more effectively work across the aisle.
+"Building Trust through Civil Discourse" is an energizing, legislator-led program that aims to improve a culture where discourse and collaboration typify public policy development.